-Movie Shooting point or Tableland is located at a walking distance from The Dukes Retreat.
-It derives its name from the history of being a favoured location for movie shootings in the 1980s.
+Movie Shooting point or Tableland is located at a walking distance from The Dukes Retreat, which derives its name from the history of being a favoured location for movie shootings in the 1980s.
 It offers a magnificent view of the Rajmachi Fort and the valley below.
 It is also the setting for St. Mary's villa.
-It is about 1 km from the hotel and is a 10 minute walk.
+This tourist spot is about 1 km from the hotel and is a 10 minute walk.

 Kune Point is visible from The Dukes Retreat and is one of the major tourist spots in Khandala.
-It hosts a picturesque waterfall where water comes down from a height of more than 200 feet.
+It hosts a picturesque waterfall where water comes gushing down from a height of more than 200 feet.
 The waterfall runs for many days long after the monsoon is over.
-The waterfall is divided into 2 sections and each part of the waterfall is almost 100 feet high.
-It is at a distance of 4 km from the resort.
+It is divided into 2 sections and each part of the waterfall is almost 100 feet high.
+This endearing spot is at a distance of 4 km from the resort.

 All the trains coming down from Khandala halt here for brake testing.
-There is a huge flat land to south of the railway tracks.
-This place is exactly above Khopoli town and it can be approached from Khopoli as well as Borghat reversing station.
+There is a massive flat land to the south of the railway tracks.
+This place is exactly above Khopoli town and it can be approached from Khopoli, as well as Borghat reversing station.
 It is a favourite picnic spot for many.